 2. Let the Whitewater Control the Movement of Your Body

-If you get caught by the wave or if you wipe out, don't resist the power of the whitewash.
+If you get caught by the wave or wipe out, don't resist the power of the whitewash.
 You'll lose energy and oxygen.

 Let yourself go in a fetal position.